MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/deploy-spring-boot-java-app-on-linux.md

    * **Startup Command**: Keep it blank since the image already has the start up command

-   After you have entered all of the above information, click **Review + create**.
+   After you have entered all of the above information, select **Review + create**.

    ![Finish by selecting Review + Create.][LX02-A]

    * Click **Review + create**.

-Review the information and click **Create**.
+Review the information and select **Create**.

-When the deployment is complete, click **Go to resource**.
+When the deployment is complete, select **Go to resource**.
 The deployment page displays the URL to access the application.

    ![Get URL of deployment][LX02-B]